KSDunne/yoga_flip/README.md

 #### Responsive compare board with a local storage feature

-The compare board has a heading with a font awesome icon.
+The compare board is a way for the user to track their own progress and see are they finishing the game is less moves now, than when they started playing the game.
+The compare board is responsive.
+It has a heading with a font awesome icon.
 The icon represents a barchart because the user is expected to compare their current score with the maximum of resent scores in local storage.
-This is a way for the user to track their own progress and see are they finishing the game is less moves now than when they started playing the game.
-The compare board is responsive.
 It is displayed under the grid and buttons while on a mobile screen.
 It displays beside the main playing grid on tablet sized screens and upward.

 ![Responsive compare board on a large screen](docs/responsive_compare_board_large_screen.PNG)